vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere-replication/Request-VrmsToken.md

 ### -username

-The username parameter The username to be used to connect to the vSphere Replication Appliance.
+The username parameter The username to be used to connect to the vSphere Replication appliance.

 ```yaml
 Type: String